-World Series: After Blake Snell leaves, vaunted bullpen wobbles, hangs on as Rays get even with Dodgers
+Vaunted bullpen wobbles, hangs on as Rays get even with LA

-ARLINGTON, Texas (AP) — Tampa Bay’s stable was a little shaky — and still managed to close out Game 2 of the World Series.

-The Rays had to lean on their bullpen after ace Blake Snell faded, with Diego Castillo getting the save after Aaron Loup retired each of his three batters in Tampa Bay’s 6-4 victory over the Los Angeles Dodgers on Wednesday night.
+Anderson and Fairbanks each allowed a solo homer while also getting some big outs.
+Loup and Castillo retired the final four Los Angeles hitters, with Castillo getting his third postseason save.

+“It’s fairly consistent to how we’ve gone about it in the postseason,” manager Kevin Cash said.
+“I really like when we have the opportunity to get Nick in the game and calm the situation down.
+He’s pretty good at doing that.”

-The group manager Kevin Cash described as a “a whole damn stable of guys who throw 98 miles per hour” helped carry the Rays to their first World Series win since 2008.
+The group Cash described as “a whole damn stable of guys who throw 98 miles per hour” helped carry the Rays to their first World Series win since 2008.
 But the relief corps haven’t been quite so dominant in this Fall Classic.

-Nick Anderson and Pete Fairbanks each surrendered a solo homer as the Dodgers closed to 6-4 heading to the ninth.
-And that’s after two inherited runners scored to help Los Angeles take a comfortable lead in Game 1 when starter Tyler Glasnow left in the fifth inning of Tampa Bay’s 8-3 loss.
+The uneven performance in Game 2 came a night after two inherited runners scored to help Los Angeles take a comfortable lead when starter Tyler Glasnow left in the fifth inning of Tampa Bay’s 8-3 loss.

-But it was enough, with Castillo getting his third save this postseason on a strikeout of Chris Taylor, who checked his swing and was called out by first base umpire Chris Guccione.
+But it was enough, with Castillo ending the game by striking out the only batter he faced, Chris Taylor, who checked his swing and was called out by first base umpire Chris Guccione.

+“I think today was a little bit better indicator of the kind of team that we are,” said Joey Wendle, who drove in three runs for the AL East champions.
+“Just a complete win, complete team win, everybody contributing at different parts of the game.”

 Snell became the only other pitcher besides Hall of Famer Sandy Koufax to strike out at least eight without allowing a hit in the first four innings of a World Series game.
 The lefty faded after allowing Taylor’s two-run homer in the fifth and was gone two batters later.